 - Option 1: Early in the hosting cycle, register Temporary Host Families to keep participants in school until a Permanent placement is found.
 Identifying Temporary Families that reside near every school in which students are placed means students will have transportation to school during a transition between permanent host

 - Option 2: Early in the hosting cycle, register as many Temporary Host families as possible to cover most participants.
-Continue to place participants spread out in a number of The limited time absent from school for a limited number of participants that change host families is a trade-off to allow more students to participate in the program.
+Continue to place participants spread out in a number of limited time absent from school for a limited number of participants that change host families is a trade-off to allow more students to participate in the program.
 A resort to this option will require aggressive recruitment of Temporary/Permanent host families for a few participants during the year.
 When a registered Temporary Host family within commute distance from the student’s school is not available, recruitment efforts should begin as soon as significant placement problems are identified and should intensify during the time the participant spends with the Support Host family.
-If local placement options are exhausted, the Team will need to seek assistance from the Regional Office.
-Under no circumstances should a student be in a placement that precludes him or her from attending school for more than two weeks.
+If local placement options are exhausted, the Team will need to seek assistance from the Participant Support Specialist to develop next steps.

 Implementing this “Best Practice” will help promote quality support of our participants and compliance

 If your Team does not currently have a Support and Temporary Host Family system in place, AFS strongly recommends incorporating this into your Team’s support structure.
 Implementing this Best Practice should be a joint Support/Hosting responsibility.
-Ideally the Support Coordinator would nominate the Support Host Family.
+Ideally, the Support Coordinator would nominate the Support Host Family.
 The Hosting and Support volunteers would find Temporary Host Families.
-The Hosting Coordinator would be responsible for the Host family application process.
-Attached are detailed descriptions of duties and responsibilities for Support and Temporary Host Families.
+The Hosting Coordinator would be responsible for the Host Family Application process.